 - Dahi bara masala is a dry roasted ground spice mix made with whole red chilies, cumin seeds and coriander seeds.
 For this recipe, use 8 whole red chilies, 1 tbsp cumin seeds and 1 tsp coriander seeds.
 Dry roast them in pan and grind to make a coarsely ground spice mix.

-- Chaat masala are a South Asian finishing spice used to sprinkle on salads, and street food and other recipes.
+- Chaat masala is a South Asian finishing spice used to sprinkle on salads, and street food and other recipes.
 You can easily get this in any South Asian grocery store.
 IF you don’t have any, you can skip it altogether and just increase the dahi bara spice by 1 tsp.

 sajjad huaasin says